hiba-altabbal95/TaskManagementADV/README.md

 ## Description
 This project is a **Security TASK MANAGEMENT SYSTEM ADVANCED** built with **Laravel 10** that provides a **RESTful API** for managing tasks and users.
  It allows admin to create tasks , user  and assign a task to user .
-In this Project we handle Task Dependency
+In this Project we handle Task Dependency in this project we add  testing code for methods and testing API for some api in postman

 ### Technologies Used: